SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/kubernetes.md

-## Install the AKS - Control Plane App
+## Installing the AKS Control Plane App

 Now that you have set up collection for AKS, you can install the Sumo Logic App for AKS and access the pre-configured Kubernetes dashboards for visibility into your AKS environment from a single-pane-of-glass.